bbbbbr/breakout-lava-lamp/README.md

 ### Title Screen Menu
+If no menu cursors or options are changed for about 1 minute then the game board will auto-start.

 Actions:
 - Continue: Resume the previous game board that was in progress
 - Standard: Start a new game board with the standard, fixed random seed value